Kanhoto/TestShooter3D/README.md

 | left mouse | Shoot |
 | space | Jump |

+Rotation on axis are not locked and I'm still searching why.

 ### Bullets : ❌ (don't work)

 Bullets are just sphere mesh with a rigidbody, I make them spawn at a spawn point placed in front of the gun and I give them some inertia.
+Currently, they spawn but they don't have any power, they just drop in front of the player.

 ## Next steps